 We’ve been away to Torquay, Devon for a few days holiday.
 It was just N and myself, because it’s calving time on the farm, so the OH was busy.
-We had a lovely time, but I’ve got around 500 photos to organise, delete, edit before I can write all the posts I have planned, so I’ll be sharing them inbetween other non-holiday posts.
-They’re not going to be in order either – going totally against what I’d usually do, but I thought I’d try something different.
+We had a lovely time, shown by the 500 photos I took!

 Our first full day there, I decided to take N to Paignton Zoo.
 I’ve not been to a zoo for years (I suppose Cotswold Wildlife Park is really a zoo, but I never think of it as one because of its name), and N’s never been, so Paignton looked really good to try out.
 It’s not a long drive from Torquay, and there’s plenty of car parking.
 The walk down from the car park is quite steep, and even disabled parking isn’t on the flat level to the entrance, although there is space to drop off and pick up if needed.